 Application and assessment

-The deadline for the call was January 9, 2023.
+The deadline for the call is Sunday, January 19, 2025.

 All candidates have to fill in the application form.
 Maximum 40 mentees will be selected by the Working Group for Equal Opportunities in the ETH Domain; candidates will receive confirmation of their selection during the 2nd half of March.